jackson198608/goProject/common/coroutineEngine/redisEngine/README.md

 - the queue should be list type in redis

 #### 3.1.1.2 redisInfo
-- this info tell redisEngine which redisServer should it pop the list
+- tell redisEngine the connect info of redis
-- this is just info not the real connection
+- note that: just info not the real connection

 #### 3.1.1.3 xormEngines
-- this is the slice  []string
+- type : the slice  []string
-- which element represent each conn info for mysql's db
+- each element represent each conn info for mysql's db
-- which element shoud be the format like : dbAuth + "@tcp(" + dbDsn + ")/" + dbName + "?charset=utf8mb4"
+- each element shoud be the format like : dbAuth + "@tcp(" + dbDsn + ")/" + dbName + "?charset=utf8mb4"

 #### 3.1.1.4 mongos
-- this is the slice []string
+- type: the slice []string
-- which element represent each conn info for mongo server
+- each element represent each conn info for mongo server
-- which element shoud be the format like "127.0.0.1:27017" or "192.168.1.1:27017,192.168.1.2:27017,192.168.1.3:27017" for replica set
+- each element shoud be the format like "127.0.0.1:27017" or "192.168.1.1:27017,192.168.1.2:27017,192.168.1.3:27017" for replica set

 #### 3.1.1.5 thread Num
 - just tell engine how many thread you want to create to call the jobFunc